 Seabulk Towing introduced Rotortug technology for the first time to the U.S. market in Port Everglades, Florida.
-The Trident (Port Everglades) and her sister the Trinity (Mobile, AL) have already entered service much to the port and local pilot’s satisfaction.
+The Trident (Port Everglades), Trinity (Mobile, AL), and Triton (Port Arthur, TX) have already entered service, much to the port and local pilot’s satisfaction.